"A RARE GEM OF A PLAY - EXCEPTIONAL ACTING, AND A THEME SO CONTEMPORARY THAT IT IMPACTS JUST ABOUT EVERYONE IN THE ROOM."

 FAT HAM

-by James Ijames Directed by Don Mays Sound Design by Cat Ashley Costume Design by Jaimy Escobedo Light Design by Andy Russ Set Design by Shanel LaShay Smith Asst.
-Direction by Gia Yarn Technical Direction by Dave Carney Stage Management by Gavin DiFranco* Asst.
-Stage Management by Natalie Rosario House Management by Christine Treglia Volunteer Management by Renee Bessette Production Photographer, Erin X. Smithers Press / Media Inquiries: Niki Healy |
+by James Ijames Directed by Don Mays Sound Design by Cat Ashley Costume Design by Jaimy Escobedo Props Design by Devra Levy Light Design by Andy Russ Set Design by Shanel LaShay Smith Asst.
+Direction by Gia Yarn Technical Direction by Dave Carney Asst.
+Technical Direction by Jason Sall Scenic Painting by Monica Shinn Production Intern Z. Ferrara Stage Management by Gavin DiFranco* Asst.
+Stage Management by Natalie Rosario House Management by Christine Treglia Volunteer Management by Renee Bessette Production Photography by Erin X. Smithers Press / Media Inquiries: Niki Healy |

-*Appears courtesy Actors' Equity Association, the Union of Professional Actors and Stage Managers in the United States.
+the Union of Professional Actors and Stage Managers in the United States.

 ABOUT THE PLAYWRIGHT